 Chih-Chen Lee is the William and Dian Taylor Professor of Accountancy in the Department of Accountancy, Northern Illinois University.
 She obtained her Ph.D. degree in accounting from Southern Illinois University at Carbondale.
 She is a CPA (Certified Public Accountant) and CFE (Certified Fraud Examiner).
 In addition, she is a member of the American Accounting Association, Illinois CPA Society, Association of Certified Fraud Examiners, Institute of Internal Auditors, and Information Systems Audit and Control Association.

-Chih-Chen's main teaching and research area is in Forensic Accounting.
-She started teaching Forensic Accounting in 2002 and has made numerous presentations in conferences and workshops.
-She has published articles in both academic and professional journals including: Accounting Horizons, Journal of Business Ethics, Behavioral Research in Accounting, Journal of Information Systems, International Journal of Auditing, Journal of Forensic & Investigative Accounting, Advances in Behavioral Accounting Research, International Journal of Finance, and Strategic Finance.
+Lee's main teaching and research area is in forensic accounting, accounting information systems, and IT auditing.
+She started teaching forensic accounting in 2002 and has made numerous presentations in conferences and workshops.
+She has published articles in both academic and professional journals including: Accounting Horizons, Journal of Business Ethics, Behavioral Research in Accounting, Journal of Information Systems, International Journal of Auditing, Journal of Forensic Accounting Research, Journal of Forensic & Investigative Accounting, Advances in Behavioral Accounting Research, International Journal of Finance, and Strategic Finance.